According to the Bureau of Labor Statistics, three million employees have voluntarily left their jobs every month in America since June 2017.

 What about job fulfillment?
 How much does the work matter to retention rates?

 An American Psychological Association study revealed that the level of enjoyment the work brings to an employee means more than pay, benefits, or lack of other opportunities to retention.
-Even though benefits (60 percent) and pay (59 percent) mattered to participants in the APA study, more than two-thirds reported they choose to stay with their current employer because they enjoy their work (67 percent) and stated their jobs fit well with their lifestyles (67 percent).
+Even though benefits (60%) and pay (59%) mattered to participants in the APA study, more than two-thirds reported they choose to stay with their current employer because they enjoy their work (67%) and stated their jobs fit well with their lifestyles (67%).

 And as we know from a wide variety of research, happiness matters in the workplace:

-If you’re an employer with mostly hourly workers, you’re likely dealing with staggeringly high turnover rates.
-No matter what measures you take to retain your best, they yield little results.
-What challenges are hourly workers dealing with that make them harder to retain for employers?
+If you’re an employer with mostly hourly workers, you’re likely dealing with high turnover rates.
+What challenges are hourly workers dealing with that make them harder to retain?

-These wages aren’t enough to support yourself, let alone those employees trying to support a family of 2 or 3+ people on an hourly wage which can barely (and sometimes, not be able to) support one human being.
-This is where the employee retention problem comes in for employers, and where Maslow’s Hierarchy of Needs comes into play, too.
-These hourly workers are in a constant battle to satisfy the two most basic levels on their hierarchy of needs: physiological and safety, both of which greatly surround around the need for financial stability.
+These wages aren’t enough to support oneself, let alone those support a family of 2 or more people.
+These wages can barely support one human being, many live paycheck to paycheck.
+This is where the employee retention problem comes in for employers.
+These hourly workers are in a constant battle to save money and secure their own financial stability.

 And considering the fact hourly workers take up 60% of the U.S. workforce and account for 80% of hires each year, it’s no wonder financial stress plagues most employees and businesses:

-This brings us to the conclusion, to have any chance of high retention — and to also be able to save your workforce from these predatory financial services — you must offer a financial wellness program in your workplace which caters to your hourly workforce’s hierarchy of needs.
+This brings us to the conclusion, to have any chance of high retention — and to also be able to save your workforce from these predatory financial services — you must offer a financial wellness program in your workplace which caters to your hourly workforce’s needs that improve their personal finance options.

-Hourly employees are less invested in company goals, too.
+Hourly employees can be less invested in company goals.
 With less investment in the company mission comes less engagement, and with less engagement comes involuntary turnover.